Pay it online, report an issue or request a service, submit on it, or ask us.

 street trees will be planted in the next planting season after construction is

 finished.
-We will be seeking feedback from the community on the tree
+We are currently (1st - 28th February 2018) seeking feedback from the community on the tree

 Click image to enlarge

-The construction of the new road link is expected to start in January 2018 and be finished in August 2018.
+The construction of the new road link will start on 1 February 2018 and be finished in June 2018.

 A new water trunk main (underground pipe) will be installed in the roads along the northern edge of the Kaiapoi East Regeneration Area from Williams Street to Beach Road.
 This water main will replace abandoned mains and provide a more reliable and resilient water supply.
 It will also improve the fire-fighting capacity for the area.
-These works will start in May 2017.
+These works started in May 2017 and were finished in late 2017.

 New and replacement sewer mains (underground pipes) will be installed to service properties north of the Kaiapoi East Regeneration Area.
 A new wastewater pump station will also be built on Feldwick Drive near Gray Crescent.
 These works will greatly improve the reliability of the wastewater system, and it will no longer rely on damaged sewer pipes that pass through the regeneration area.
-These works are expected to start in June 2017.
+These works started in June 2017 and were finished late 2017.

 Council will also be undertaking some minor road works.
 This includes installing turning heads at Moore Street (near Shiels Place) and at Blackwell Crescent (near Gray Crescent Reserve).
 This will make these no-through roads.
 These works are expected to start in August 2017.